chrisvfritz/prerender-spa-plugin/README.md

 #### Using The postProcess Option

-The `postProcess(Object context): Object` function in your renderer configuration allows you to adjust the output of `prerender-spa-plugin` before writing it to a file.
+The `postProcess(Object context): Object | Promise` function in your renderer configuration allows you to adjust the output of `prerender-spa-plugin` before writing it to a file.
 It is called once per rendered route and is passed a `context` object in the form of:

 ```javascript
 {